Skip to content

 This would be a disservice to the readers, because there is a purpose to this list.
 The purpose is to make classical music accessible to as many people as possible.

-Historically, North Indian classical music (Hindustani sangeet) was only accessible to the aristocracy.
+Historically, North Indian classical music (Hindustani sangeet) was only accessible to hereditary musicians or their aristocratic patrons.
 This small section of North Indian society was born and raise in an extremely rarefied cultural environment.
-Within this environment, a certain level of understanding of classical music was absorbed from birth.
+Within this environment a certain level of understanding of classical music was absorbed from birth.

 After independence, there were tremendous efforts to democratise the music.
 But this was a difficult job considering the esoteric nature of the subject.